Stream our 4 p.m. newscast on CBS News Philadelphia

 PHILADELPHIA (CBS) -- We're airing soccer this afternoon on CBS 3, but you can still watch CBS News Philadelphia at 4 p.m. on our stream.

-The UEFA Champions League match featuring Chelsea vs. Borussia Dortmund airs from 3 p.m. to 5 p.m.
+The UEFA Champions League match featuring Bayern Munich vs. PSG airs from 3 p.m. to 5 p.m.

 So you can watch our 4 p.m. news on our streaming channel, CBS News Philadelphia.

-Once coverage of the soccer match ends, CBS News Philadelphia t 5 pm will air on CBS3 and our streaming platform.
+Once coverage of the soccer match ends, CBS News Philadelphia at 5 p.m. will air on CBS3 and our streaming platform.

 How to watch CBS News Philadelphia on your phone, TV